rethfor/MiDaS_Android/README.md

 This is an integration of MiDaS (a monocular depth estimator deep learning model) to Android in JNI context (C++ interface of Java).
 In this project, I tried to show that how
 MiDaS or any other TensorFlow Lite model can be loaded through assets, used with TensorFlow Lite C++ API and perform some image processing operations with respect to inferred values from TensorFlow Lite with OpenCV.
-Also I tried to demonstrate it in one monolithic function to be more clear, so you can see it in ```invokeMidas()``` native function, [here](https://github.com/rethfor/MiDaS_Android/blob/bdbea79faaf08c2cbb6db85334144305f14757c3/app/src/main/cpp/native-lib.cpp#L25).
+Also I wanted to demonstrate it in one monolithic function to be more clear, so you can see it in ```invokeMidas()``` native function, [here](https://github.com/rethfor/MiDaS_Android/blob/bdbea79faaf08c2cbb6db85334144305f14757c3/app/src/main/cpp/native-lib.cpp#L25).

 * I wrote C++ implementation based on example usage section in [Kaggle's MiDaS model page](https://www.kaggle.com/models/intel/midas/frameworks/tfLite/variations/v2-1-small-lite/versions/1?tfhub-redirect=true) and also used lite version of MiDaS model since that is more suitable for an Android hardware.